-Distinguished Professor Billie Giles-Corti is the Director of RMIT's Urban Futures Enabling Capability Platform.
+Distinguished Professor Billie Giles-Corti is a Vice-Chancellors Professorial Research Fellow.
 She is a National Health and Medical Research Council (NHMRC) Senior Principal Research Fellow and directs the Centre for Urban Research’s Healthy Liveable Cities Research Group at RMIT’s Centre for Urban Research.
-Her research interests focusses on city planning and health.
+Her research interests focus on city planning and health.

 Distinguished Professor Larissa Hjorth is an artist, digital ethnographer and Professor in the Games Programs, School of Media & Communication and co-director of the Digital Ethnography Research Centre (DERC) with Heather Horst.
 Her research expertise involves the gendered and socio-cultural dimensions of mobile, social, locative and gaming cultures in the Asia Pacific region.

 Distinguished Professor Elena Ivanova's professional activity is concentrated in fundamental and applied fields of Nano/Biotechnology.
 Her research interests also focus on the design, fabrication and operation of planar micro-devices, immobilization of bio-molecules and micro-organisms in micro/nano/environments, bacterial taxonomy and bacterial interactions with macro/micro/ nano-structured surfaces.